MehdiFirouzi/GLB-extremes/src/ReadmeFirst.md

 ## Users must:

-1. Obtain the original reanalysis datasets from their respective providers (The scripts to download the datasets are provided in "https://github.com/MehdiFirouzi/GLB-extremes/tree/main/notebooks")
+1. Obtain the original reanalysis datasets from their respective providers (See the download scripts in notebooks/: https://github.com/MehdiFirouzi/GLB-extremes/tree/main/notebooks)

 2. Execute the preprocessing scripts included in this repository.